prk0ghy/systemx/README.md

 ## Linting
 Before commiting it is advisable to run `npm run lint`, since those tests will be run by the CI/CD pipeline again and it would be nice if the commit wouldn't fail in the pipeline, blocking an automatic roll-out.

+# Architecture / Modules
+SystemX is a collection of specialized modules, interacting with each other as needed.

+## Administration
+This module is used as a bridge between the CMS and the running production system, can trigger a deployment, do rollbacks or create users.

+## Common
+This directory contains a lot of miscellaneous subroutines that are useful to many other parts of the codebase, examples of this is options handling, or downloading files.

+## ContentPipeline
+This module is compiling content into other more useable forms, currently it mostly takes data from a Craft CMS Instance via GraphQL and produces HTML and associated assets, but will in the future be expanded to also consume from TYPO3 and XML as well as producing XML.

+## UserLogin
+This module is intended to restricting access to content produced via the ContentPipeline, allowing the purchase of said content as well as persisting user state and allowing for communcation and interaction between logged-in users in cases where we need a centralized system.

+## UserTracking
+This module is meant to be used as a minimally invasive user tracking, intended for situations where we have to keep count of page accesses but not intended for analytics.